mbmccormick/mbmccormick.github.io/_posts/2011-04-26-enable-apple-airprint-on-windows-7.md

 tags:
   - tutorial
 ---
-#

 About a month ago, I bought the new [Apple iPad 2][1].
-I’ll spare you the details, but in short, I love it.
+I'll spare you the details, but in short, I love it.
 One of the neat features available to new Apple iOS devices is [AirPrint][2], which allows you to wirelessly print to AirPrint-enabled printers or printers attached to a Mac.
 I have neither a Mac nor an AirPrint-enabled printer.
 Nonetheless, there is a [leaked beta][3] of the Apple AirPrint software for Windows that brings this functionality to Windows users.
-Here’s what you need to do to run it on your own computer:
+Here's what you need to do to run it on your own computer:

  [1]: http://www.apple.com/ipad/
  [2]: http://www.apple.com/ipad/features/airprint.html
  [3]: http://jaxov.com/2010/11/how-to-enable-airprint-service-on-windows/

-1. If you haven’t already, download and install the latest [iTunes][4].
+1. If you haven't already, download and install the latest [iTunes][4].
 You will need at least iTunes 10.1.
 2. Download this leaked [AirPrint for Windows installer][5] and run it as an administrator to install.
 3. Once installed, you will need to allow the executable at `C:Program Files (x86)AirPrintairprint.exe` access in your firewall.
 Depending on your firewall, you may need to allow access to the ports `TCP 3689` and `UDP 5353`.
 4. Lastly, share your printer over your network.